loom4k/foxmod/README.md

 # FoxMod

 FoxMod is a open-source Discord moderation bot built on the Interaction System and Discord Slash Commands.
-This project was built and is maintained by `loom4kwasfat#6020`
+This project was built and is maintained by `loom4kwasfat#6020`.
+Credit to [Barbarbar38](https://github.com/barbarbar338) for the frame of the project <3

 ### Contribute